clarehsu390/Clustering-Visualization/README.md

 ## Future features

-#### Adding Levels
+#### Adding a real life example analysis
-Allow users to choose different levels of difficulty.
+We want to use our algorithm to visualize a practical example (i.e customer segmentation or social circles)

 #### Bonuses
 Depending on the difficulty of the word, certain words will receive extra points.